hms-networks/hottest/README.md

 - test_case_set_not: As "test_case_set", but succeeds on a failing error code.

-From the Jenkins perspective a build job (test) only suceeds when all the test cases passed, so the result is based on the "test_case_set" calls made, not on the return code of "test_run".
+From the Jenkins perspective a build job (test) only succeeds when all the test cases passed, so the result is based on the "test_case_set" calls made, not on the return code of "test_run".